jdkloe/pybufr-ecmwf/README.txt

 https://github.com/numpy/numpy/pull/3230), and the bug was fixed in may 2013.
 However, if your numpy version is older than that this may still be a problem.

-WARNING3 for python3 users:
-currently there seems to be some unicodeDecodeError in the unittest results so the module is probably not usable in python3 at the moment.
-As soon as time permits I'll try to fix this.

 For more information on this module please consult the wiki at: http://code.google.com/p/pybufr-ecmwf/